 During this time my instruction has been a significant influence on some of students; several of those who began riding under me have gone to successful careers in the horse industry as instructors and trainers.
 Countless others have experienced the “anchoring effect” of having horses in their lives.
 They did not need to own the hose in order to experience the profound effect of horses as teachers.

 I would also like to acknowledge my human teachers, especially Linda Telligton-Jones, the late Sally Swift and the late Major Anders Lindgren.

-Unicorn Ranch offers horse riding lessons, English, Western, Arena Trail and Dressage.
+Unicorn Ranch offers basic horse riding lessons, English, Western, Arena Trail and Dressage.
 We accept adults as well as children.
 We have school horses available, or you may trailer in.
 We are situated just off of Arapahoe rd, Lafayette, CO, between 95th str and hwy 287--near Erie, Boulder, Longmont and Firestone.
 Kids lessons start at $40 per lesson and adults at $50.
+All lessons are private (indivual) lessons.
 Our prices include horse use.

 I always knew I would teach.
 I started teaching in my early twenties, not riding, but English as a second language to teens.
 I followed that with teaching dance to tots, pre-school, farm education, gymnastics.